ronkok/Temml/docs/administration.md

 <details><summary>Option 2: Macros defined with <code>\gdef</code> <strong>do</strong> persist:</summary>

 ```
+// Optional macros object to hold macros that persist between calls to Temml.
 const macros = {}
 // Render all the math.
 for (let aSpan of [...mathSpans]) {